StefanoN98/SQL-Projects/03. ADVANCED ANALYTICS/Customer Analysis.md

 ## 🎯 Purpose

-> This document contains a **customer-level segmentation** SQL workflow built on the `gold` layer of the data warehouse.
+> This document contains a **customer-level segmentation** built on the `gold` layer of the data warehouse.
 The pipeline computes order totals, per-customer statistics (recency, frequency, monetary), spending quartiles, RFM quartiles and final segments that are actionable for marketing, retention and product teams.

 ---